 Boot using Safe Mode

 You could try the Safe Mode option in Mac OS if your MacBook Air Won’t Turn On.
 It is a bare basic version of the OS.
-What it mostly does is it only allows the usage of a certain number of apps to start during the boot-up process.
+What it mainly does is it only allows the usage of a certain number of apps to start during the boot-up process.
 To perform safe mode:

 - If things go well, you should get feedback, and your Mac should turn on.